dario-digregorio/flutter_github_actions/README.md

             subdirectory: ios
     ```

     Let me break down what this workflow does.
 There are two jobs, `build_android` and `build_ios`.
 Each job builds and deploys the app to the PlayStore and AppStore respectively.
-The jobs are triggered manually by the `workflow_dispatch` event.
+The jobs are manually triggered by the `workflow_dispatch` event.
     To build the Android app we need to create the `key.properties` file and decode the keystore and service account JSON file.
-We then build the app bundle and run the Fastlane action with the `deploy` lane.
+Then we build the app bundle and run the Fastlane action with the `deploy` lane.
 The iOS job is simpler, we just build the IPA file and run the Fastlane action with the `deploy` lane.

 5. Adjust the `flutter-version` as per your project's requirements.
 6. Trigger the workflow manually by going to the Actions tab in your GitHub repository and selecting the `Build and Deploy` workflow.
 Click on the `Run workflow` button and select the branch you want to deploy.
-7. Wait and watch the magic happen! ✨
+7. Sit back and watch the magic happen! ✨

    ![GitHub Actions](docs/deploy.png)

-Whenever you want to deploy a new version of your app, simply edit the version in the `pubspec.yaml` and push your changes to the main branch and trigger the workflow manually.
-The workflow will build and deploy your app to the AppStore and PlayStore automatically.
+Whenever you want to deploy a new version of your app, just edit the version in `pubspec.yaml`, push your changes to the main branch and trigger the workflow manually.
+The workflow automatically will build and deploy your app to the AppStore and PlayStore automatically.

-### Build Number
+## Build number
-For some projects it makes sense to use the build number which is currently used on the respective platform.
-For this there are actions to get the build number from the AppStore and PlayStore.
+For some projects it makes sense to use the build number currently used on the respective platform.
+There are actions to retrieve the build number from the AppStore and PlayStore.
 You can use the `app_store_build_number` and `google_play_track_version_codes` actions to get the build number.
 You can then use this build number to set the version code in the Fastfile.

-### Conclusion
+# Conclusion

 And that's it!
 You've now set up a CI/CD pipeline for your Flutter app using Fastlane and GitHub Actions.
 This setup will automatically build and deploy your app to the AppStore and PlayStore.
-Time to kick back, relax, and let automation handle the repetitive tasks.
+Time to sit back, relax, and let automation take care of the repetitive tasks.

 ![Overview](docs/overview_part1.png)